 - Apply online at lcctc.axstudent.com - Follow the online instructions to complete the process. - Provide proof of high school completion. - All students must submit either their high school transcript, GED transcript, or an equivalent.
-Note: Students who submit a GED transcript or an equivalent must be at least 19 years of age. - o All students submitting foreign high school completion documentation must have it evaluated for equivalency prior to submission. - Attend pre-entrance assessment testing.
+Note: Students who submit a GED transcript or an equivalent must be at least 19 years of age. - o All students submitting foreign high school completion documentation must have it evaluated for equivalency prior to submission\. - Attend pre-entrance assessment testing.
 Prospective students must attain a minimum score as prescribed by the program. - Request Transfer of credit.
 For college credits to transfer, official college transcripts must be received by the application deadline.
-Determination of credits transferred will be provided to the prospective student. - Courses must have been completed within the last 5 years with the exception of: BIO 150 and DEN 130 - these courses must have been completed within the previous 24 months in order to transfer. - o All students submitting foreign college transcripts must have them evaluated for equivalency prior to submission. - Complete TOEFL testing (non-native speakers of English only).
+Determination of credits transferred will be provided to the prospective student. - Courses must have been completed within the last 5 years with the exception of: BIO 150.
+Anatomy & Physiology I and II must have been completed within the previous 24 months in order to transfer. - o If Anatomy & Physiology I and II were included in an Associate's or Bachelor's degree, BIO 150 will be exempt from the 24 month requirement. - o All students submitting foreign college transcripts must have them evaluated for equivalency prior to submission\. - Complete TOEFL testing (non-native speakers of English only).
 Prospective students must score 70 or higher, Dental Hygiene and Practical Nursing applicants must score 79.
-The TOEFL exam requirement may be waived for the following reasons: - o Student is from the following majority-English speaking countries: Anguilla, Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, Cameroon, Canada (except Quebec), Cayman Islands, Denmark, Dominica, Fiji, Finland, Gambia, Ghana, Gibraltar, Grenada, Guyana, Jamaica, Kenya, Lesotho, Liberia, Malawi, Malta, Mauritius, Montserrat, Namibia, Netherlands, New Zealand, Nigeria, Norway, Papua New Guinea, Rwanda, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Swaziland, Sweden, Tanzania, Tonga, Trinidad and Tobago, Turks and Caicos, Uganda, United Kingdom, Vanuatu, Virgin Islands, Zambia, Zimbabwe. - o Student has successfully passed a full year of high school or 100-level English with a B or higher without requiring additional ESL support. - o Student achieves a 500 or higher on the evidenced based reading and writing section of the SAT exam. - o Student is a Dental Hygiene or Practical Nursing applicant and has successfully completed the Pre-LPN/TEAS Prep Class offered by the IU13 (Effective September 1st, 2020).
+The TOEFL exam requirement may be waived for the following reasons: - Student is from the following majority-English speaking countries: Anguilla, Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, Cameroon, Canada (except Quebec), Cayman Islands, Denmark, Dominica, Fiji, Finland, Gambia, Ghana, Gibraltar, Grenada, Guyana, Jamaica, Kenya, Lesotho, Liberia, Malawi, Malta, Mauritius, Montserrat, Namibia, Netherlands, New Zealand, Nigeria, Norway, Papua New Guinea, Rwanda, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Swaziland, Sweden, Tanzania, Tonga, Trinidad and Tobago, Turks and Caicos, Uganda, United Kingdom, Vanuatu, Virgin Islands, Zambia, Zimbabwe. - o Student has successfully passed a full year of high school or 100-level English with a B or higher without requiring additional ESL support. - o Student achieves a 500 or higher on the evidenced based reading and writing section of the SAT exam.

+- o Student is a Dental Hygiene or Practical Nursing applicant and has successfully completed the Pre-LPN/TEAS Prep Class offered by the IU13 (Effective September 1st, 2020).

 - Submit Clearances.

 - o PA Child Abuse History Clearance

 - o PA State Police Criminal Record

 - o FBI Federal Criminal History Record

 - Students must attend an orientation program prior to the first day of class.

 - See individual program page for Specific Program Requirements.

-If your foreign transcripts have not been evaluated, you must go online to www.naces.org to have your transcript evaluated.
+\If your foreign transcripts have not been evaluated, you must go online to www.naces.org to have your transcript evaluated.
 (Practical Nursing students must obtain an additional certificate of preliminary education).